AndrewSRea/My_Learning_Port_II/Django/Django_Docs/Models_and_Databases/Managers/README.md

 You can specify a custom default manager using [`Meta.default_manager_name`](https://docs.djangoproject.com/en/4.0/ref/models/options/#django.db.models.Options.default_manager_name).

-If you're writing some code that must handle an unknown model, for example, in a third-party app that implements a generic view, use this manager (or [`_base_manager`]()) rather than assuming the model has an `objects` manager. <!-- below -->
+If you're writing some code that must handle an unknown model, for example, in a third-party app that implements a generic view, use this manager (or [`_base_manager`](https://github.com/AndrewSRea/My_Learning_Port_II/tree/main/Django/Django_Docs/Models_and_Databases/Managers#base-managers)) rather than assuming the model has an `objects` manager.

 ### Base managers